Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 We will only send you marketing communications via email where you have consented to receive such marketing communications, or where it is otherwise within our legitimate interests to do so.
 You have the right to opt-out of email marketing communications at any time.

-Where we use your personal data to provide you with personalised advertising on social media channels, we rely on the consent that you have provided in respect of the collection of such data, or it is otherwise in our legitimate interests to promote our Site and our Services to you when you use those social media channels (including in relation to recruitment).
+Where we use your personal data to provide you with personalised advertising on Social Platforms, we rely on the consent that you have provided in respect of the collection of such data, or it is otherwise in our legitimate interests to promote our Site and our Services to you when you use those Social Platforms (including in relation to recruitment).

 From time to time we will contact you to invite you to provide feedback about our Services.
 We use this information to help us improve the quality of service provided by our staff.
 We also use your feedback to monitor the quality of our Services.